GrzegorzLy/css-carousel/README.md

 - [CSS Anchor Positioning (Draft)](https://drafts.csswg.org/css-anchor-position/)
 - [CSS Scroll-driven Animations (Draft)](https://drafts.csswg.org/css-scroll-animations-1/)

 > **Note:** Some features used in this project are experimental and may not be supported in all browsers.
-Please check browser compatibility before using them in production.
+Please check browser compatibility before using